 Koikuchi is graded as the special one by the JAS.
 Koikuchi has a reddish-brown color and a pleasant aroma.
-This particular soy sauce can be used for all-purpose from a dipping sauce to a teriyaki sauce or even a hot pot taste.
+This particular soy sauce can be used for all-purpose from a delicious dipping sauce to a first-rate teriyaki sauce or even a hot pot taste.
+Pretty impressive, right?

 In the grade of JAS, Koikuchi is the soy sauce that has the most aroma and is consumed for more than 80% of the Japanese soy sauce market.

 Koikuchi contains wheat which is not a gluten-free sauce but its deep umami taste with a slight sweetness will be a good choice for you to find the umami taste in Tamari.

 The upper grade of Japanese shoyu belongs to Usukuchi.
 This soy sauce has a lighter reddish-brown color than Koikuchi but its taste is not more delicate.
 The percentage of salt in Usukuchi is about 18,9%, which is higher than Koisuchi but lower than Tamari.
 (1)

 The portion of wheat and soybeans in Usukuchi is equal.
 This makes the sauce, not a gluten-free sauce.
 The umami taste in Usukuchi is also lighter than the other soy sauces.

 Usukuchi is used as a cooking soy sauce because it won’t affect the color of the whole dish and blend well with other ingredients.

 When you want to find a substitute soy sauce for sushi, sashimi, or other vegetable dishes in Japanese cuisine, the Saishikomi is the second choice beside the Tamari.